-It is the policy of the Adler School of Professional Psychology that no person shall be the subject of discrimination or harassment on the basis of race, color, ethnicity, religion, sex, gender, sexual orientation, national origin, age, marital status, parental status, family relationship status, physical or mental disability, military status or other status protected by local, state, or federal law in its employment or its educational settings, including all academic, required or School-sponsored activities, on or off campus.
-The Adler School reserves the right to take actions that are consistent with its policies and procedures address the actions of individuals found to have engaged in harassment, discrimination and/or retaliation in violation of this policy.
+It is the policy of Adler University that no person shall be the object of discrimination or harassment on the basis of race, color, ethnicity, religion, sex, gender, sexual orientation, national origin, age, marital status, parental status, family relationship status, physical or mental disability, military status, or other status protected by local, state, or federal law in its employment or its educational settings.
+The University is committed to maintaining an environment that is free of discrimination and harassment.
+In keeping with this commitment, we will not tolerate harassment of University employees, students, or others on site by anyone, including any supervisor, co-worker, vendor, client, or student of the University or any third party.
+Adler University reserves the right to take actions that are consistent with its policies and procedures to deal with individuals found to have engaged in harassment, discrimination, and/or retaliation in violation of this policy.